radil708/Portland-Air-Particulates-Odor-Investigation/README.md

   * He has been invested in this problem of Portland/South Portland air quality for some time.

 # Northeastern student projects, Summer 2021 term - links to ipynb notebooks with code
-* [stinky_dataset.ipynb](https://github.com/ds5110/stinky/blob/master/stinky_dataset_jul29.ipynb) -- Use to update combined smell reports dataframe (SmellMyCity and SeeClickFix)
+* [stinky_dataset.ipynb](https://github.com/ds5110/stinky/blob/master/stinky_dataset_jul29.ipynb) -- Use to update df_stinky, table that combines data from SmellMyCity and SeeClickFix